Yoctol/bottender/docs/channel-line-flex.md

 Another benefit of Flex Messages is better desktop support, compared with mobile-only Template Messages and quick replies.

-In the following sections, we will guide you through Flex Messages examples from simple to complex ones.
+In the following sections, we guide you through Flex Messages examples from simple to complex ones.

 ## Flex Message Examples